 30 Bruton Place, London W1J 6NL

-Back when it first opened (in the 1400s) the inn on this site was mainly for local farm workers.
+Back when it first opened (in the 1400s) the inn on this site was mainly for local farmworkers.
 Now you're more likely to be sitting beside a table of hedge funders or - just as likely - a foodie lured over to the posh part of town by the fact that the ebullient Oisin Rogers is in charge of things here.
-Meat is the order of the day here either in the form of Aberdeenshire dry-aged steaks or in the multi-award-winning steak and kidney pies.
-We hear the Sunday lunches are quite the thing too.
+Meat is the order of the day either in the form of Aberdeenshire dry-aged steaks or in the multi-award-winning steak and kidney pies.
+Sunday lunches are a newer addition, as are the epic breakfasts.

 42 Albemarle Street, London W1S 4JH

 Gymkhana is certainly one of London's top (if not the top) Indian restaurants and has carved out quite a niche with the celebrity circuit too (Ed Sheeran is a huge fan).
 It had to close after a fire but recently this year after a huge refurb and looks set to continue to be a huge London hit.
 The kid goat methi keema and muntjac biryani are the unmissable dishes.

 Delivery: Up to 8 miles radius, order online

 While steak clearly is a BIG thing at Hawksmoor, in many respects eating at one of their restaurants is much more than a carnivore's delight.
 From the cocktails (the Full-Fat Old Fashioned is one of our favourites in London) to the burgers and some amazing desserts - the salted caramel "rolos" are unmissable - Hawksmoor is the very epitome of the excellent all-rounder.
 We've picked the original here, but you can be sure of a good time at any of their London establishments.

 Also try: Hawksmoor have restaurants all over town, from Borough to Covent Garden.